muecoin/Guides/masternode_setup.md

 This promotion & referral code `https://m.do.co/c/0c50700df3bf` gives every new user a `$10` value to start using a new VPS.
 Please feel free to use it if you like.
-Sign up for a new account, log in and click `New Droplet` For this guide we are looking to start a `16.04 Ubuntu` version of Linux as the host:
+Sign up for a new account, log in and click `New Droplet` For this guide we are looking to start a `18.04 Ubuntu` version of Linux as the host:
-Select the `1 GB / 1 CPU, 30 GB SSD Disk, 2 TB Transfer` version.
+Select the `1 vCPU core / 1 GB of RAM memory / 25 GB of hard drive space` version.
 The $10 USD credit provided via the promotional code will give most of the first month hosting for free!
 Chose a location, it doesn't really matter, but it might be better to chose a location closer to yourself for the remote management.

-If you would rather like to build the VPS hot node daemon from source instead, consider getting a VPS that has 2GB of ram.
+If you would rather like to build the VPS hot node daemon from source instead, consider getting the VPS that has **2GB of ram**.

 -----------------------------------------------------------